RoutingKit/RoutingKit/doc/SupportFunctions.md

 These represent the geographic distance, the travel_time, and the speed respectively.
 Unless stated otherwise, geographical distances are always in meter, travel times in seconds, and speeds in km/h.

 RoutingKit supports any graph representable under this form.
-This includes border cases such as multi-arc, loops, disconnected graphs, zero-weights.
-If a component does not properly behave given these inputs then we consider it a bug.
+This includes border cases such as graphs with multi-arc, loops, disconnected graphs, or zero-weights.
+If a RoutingKit function does not properly behave given these inputs then we consider it a bug.

-Arc-lists are simple and easy to use and excel at most tasks except graph travelsal.
+Arc-lists are simple and easy to use and excel at most tasks except graph traversal.
 For this cases we use an adjacency-array.
 It has the following form:

 ```cpp
 std::vector<unsigned>first_out;
 std::vector<unsigned>head;
 ```

 Before specifying the details we'd like to show the most frequent usage pattern.
 It illustrates the structure very well.
+The most frequent usage of an adjacency-array is iterating over the outgoing arcs of a node, as follows:

 ```cpp
 for(unsigned xy=first_out[x]; xy<first_out[x+1]; ++xy){